csabapalfi/why-docker/README.md

-# hello docker

-basic intro to docker

-## why?

-* lots of smaller services - bigger operational overhead
+# why should you care about docker?

 ---

+## lots of smaller services

+* bigger operational overhead
+* trickier to run locally

+---

-# what problems? current solutions
+# what problems?
+(and potential solutions without docker)

 ---